 As an oppressed and downtrodden people, the negro offers to us a double or twofold opportunity: First, a strong race and social movement; second, a strong proletarian labor movement.
 The negro does not demand national independence.
 Every movement which has thus far been carried on among them with the aim of establishing a separate national existence-for example, the "Back to Africa" movement-has met with little, if any, success.
-They consider themselves first of all Americans and feel entirely at home in the United States.
+They consider themselves first has met with little, if any, success. of all Americans and feel entirely at home in the United States.
 This facilitates to a very great extent the task of Communists.